yashraj163-hue/calculus/README.md

 classe's documentation will be given alongside after creating the testing files.
-Auto testing will be used subject to manually also checking the basic functionality of functions and edge cases.
+Auto testing will be used subject to manually also checking the basic functionality of functions and edge cases. current objective:
-***current main target :dynamic execution  *** method:Dijkstra’s Algorithm  if redbull lasts long enough..
+***current main target :dynamic execution  *** method:Dijkstra’s Algorithm
+completion: today if redbull lasts long enough..
 **NOTE: all classes uses buffer/scanner functions currently and will use until logic is written. gui will only be implemented later. feel free to comment/point any unoptimised or shit code/algo since I am still a beginner and sophomore.
 ***file structure [current]***

 calculus/
 ├── bin/
 ├── docs/